monsoonmaelstrom/book2/book2.md

 “Is that how we got through the pass?”

 “Not exactly,” I answer truthfully and without elaborating.
-“I’m going have you take one of these.
+“I’m going to have you take one of these.
 It’ll be good for Davy to have eyes on the top of the cliff.”

 “How?”